 - Bachelor of Music (B.M.) in Performance BM catalog description

-- Bachelor of Music Educations (B.M.E.)
+- Bachelor of Music Education (B.M.E.)
 BME catalog description

 - Music Minor (PDF) catalog description